davidsmakerworks/ai-artist/README.md

 A Python virtual environment (venv) should be created to avoid conflicts with system packages.

 ## Possible future enhancements
-- Cleanup and refactor (desperately needed)
+- Cleanup and refactor (in progress - AI assisted)
 - Use one OpenAI SDK client for entire application(?)
 - Improve error handling for any/all web requests
 - Add method to change microphone sensitivity/volume